bhargavi1poyekar/bhargavi1poyekar/README.md

 # 💫 About Me:

-- 🔭 I’m currently completing **IBM Back-End Development Professional Certificate**
+- 🔭 I’m currently focusing on learning the basics of AI/ML**

 - 👨‍💻 All of my projects are available at [https://bhargavi1poyekar.github.io/](https://bhargavi1poyekar.github.io/)